200percentmicky/chadtube/README.md

   </p>
 </div>

+This fork adds multiple filters with interchangable values to the filters.
+No support will be given if you decide to use this fork.
+Please support the official release!

 # DisTube

 A Discord.js v12 module to simplify your music commands and play songs with audio filters on Discord without any API key.